vladimirivkovic/MBRS17/README.md

 ## Generated app example
 ### Back-end
 Back-end layer is implemented by using [Microsoft ASP .NET WEB API](https://www.asp.net/web-api) with the use of additional Microsoft's technologies such as [Entity Framework Code First](https://msdn.microsoft.com/en-us/library/jj193542(v=vs.113).aspx) and [OData .NET](https://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api).
 An example of a generated back-end layer of an application can be seen on the following [git repository](https://github.com/TodorovicNikola/MBRS17APP).
-The running instance of the back-end app is running on an Azure cloud server and is linked directly to the aforementioned git repository.
+An instance of the back-end app is running on an Azure cloud server and is linked directly to the aforementioned git repository.

 ### Front-end
 Front-end layer is implemented by using [AngularJS 1.5](https://angularjs.org/) and [Bootstrap](http://getbootstrap.com/) frameworks.